More whole-food plant-based menu options

-Introducing more plant-based items on the menu – with less (but better quality) meat and dairy – can tick a lot of sustainability boxes at once, reducing emissions, soil and water degradation, land conversion and water use, while supporting better public health.
+Introducing more plant-based items on the menu—with less (but better quality) meat and dairy—can tick a lot of sustainability boxes at once.
+This has the effect of reducing emissions, soil and water degradation, land conversion, and water use—all while supporting better public health.

 The key to getting this right is to ensure that your plant-rich dishes rank among the most popular, making the sustainable choice an easy one.
 With people increasingly wary of ultra-processed foods, it’s also smart to focus on whole-plant ingredients like legumes, tofu, tempeh, mushrooms, nuts and seeds, rather than highly processed meat alternatives.